Skip to main content

 Section A.

-The president of the university is the executive officer and chair of the SUNY Cortland Faculty.
-The elected officers of the faculty shall be the chair of the Senate who is also the presiding officer of the faculty, the vice chair/secretary, the past presiding chair and the treasurer.
+The SUNY Cortland President is the chief executive officer of the university and chair of the SUNY Cortland Faculty.
+The presiding officer of the SUNY Cortland faculty shall be the elected chair of the Faculty Senate.
+Other officers of the SUNY Cortland Faculty include the Faculty Senate vice chair, the past presiding chair of the Faculty Senate and the treasurer.

 Section B.